rioak/Recipe-Complexity-Trends/README.md

 ---

+Note: This is a preliminary EDA to our machine learning project on predicting recipe trends linked <a href="https://rioak.github.io/Predicting-Recipe-Trends/">here</a>.

 ## Introduction

 In this project, we explored the relationship between time and the complexity of recipes.
 Using a dataset from <a href="https://www.food.com/">food.com</a>, we gain access to 231,536 observations across 17 distinct features.
 To effectively evaluate recipe complexity, we utilized a key feature called "n_steps," which represents the number of steps required to prepare a recipe.
 Additionally, to investigate temporal trends, we considered the "submitted" date column, which encompasses recipe submissions spanning from 2008 to 2018.
 Finally, we utilized the "id" column to identify unique recipes within the dataset.